All Episodes

 More people on food stamps, millions more since when he became president.

-All right, I have a question, because you're going to support Hillary in the end.
+All right, I have a question because you're going to support Hillary in the end.

-I have well, yeah, I want to get poor people a job.
+So if you're so worried about, well, yeah, I want to get poor people a job.

 I want to be energy independent.